 Whether you need chimney repair or mortar repair, trust our Wichita masonry team at Mr. Handyman of the Wichita Metro Area to restore the beauty of your natural stone with our array of services.
 We can even install new masonry features that will last for years and add to your property value.

-We serve locals of Wichita and many nearby areas, such as Andover, Goddard and Sedgwick.
-Grab your phone and contact us today at 316-285-1217 to learn more about our dependable Wichita handyman services or to schedule an appointment for masonry service.
+We serve locals of Wichita and many nearby areas, such as Andover, Goddard, and Sedgwick.
+Grab your phone and contact us today to learn more about our dependable Wichita handyman services or to schedule an appointment for masonry service.